stanislavsavolainen/Fullstack-programming-materials-/springboot/online_shop_project1_plan1/README.md

 - create folder "productimage" folder inside "src/main/resources/static/" then front-end have easy image path.
 In future generatate and create folder based on product_uuid where user can add/upload his owm image of product when create product at online shop project.
 Search from internet or make your own images.
 Update database field "product_imageurl"  in table shop_product1

+Changes 9th october 2023:

+- add filter by product type (angularJS code) .
+This filter hide other products type and display less products on screen.
+You can use filter without ajax call and not need another request to server.
+Filter done by drop down menu and happen only on front-end side.

+Changes 12th october 2023:

+- add selected product page and display more info about selected product.
+Make better design in future.
+Adding link to products list where you can navigate to each product and see more accurate info about one selected product.